 Are growth-promoting hormones used on all farm animals?

 While it is technically possible to use growth-promoting hormones on any farm animal in form of feed, injections, or implantations - every country has different regulations and restrictions.
 The USA for example prohibits the use of growth hormones in poultry.
 Canada for example prohibits the use of growth-hormones in pigs.
 Both countries however allow the use of growth hormones on cattle.
+Nevertheless, we only source from farms that guarantee never having used any growth promoting hormones or subtherapeutic antibiotics on their livestock.

 Which countries allow the use of growth hormones?